Thermodynamics predicts a stable microdroplet phase in polymer-gel mixtures undergoing elastic phase separation: Model

 The thermodynamics of binary polymer mixtures is well described by the Flory-Huggins free-energy $\mathcal{F}_{b}(\phi) = \frac{1}{N_A} \phi \ln \phi + \frac{1}{N_B} (1 - \phi) \ln (1 - \phi) + \chi \phi (1 - \phi)$, where $N_A$, and $N_B$ are the lengths of $A$ and $B$ polymers respectively, and $\chi$ is the mixing parameter.
-For $\chi > \chi_c$, where $\chi_c$ is the value of the mixing parameter at criticality, the mixture is unstable and spontaneously phase separates into low and high density phases determined by the minimisation conditions.
+For $\chi > \chi_c$, where $\chi_c$ is the value of the mixing parameter at criticality, the mixture is unstable and spontaneously phase separates into low and high volume fraction phases determined by the minimisation conditions.
 We consider an unstable polymer mixture with $N_A=100$, $N_B=200$, and an initial composition $\phi_0 = 0.35$, and $\chi = 1.2 \chi_{c}$.
-Fig.\eqref{fig:schematic_01}(a) shows the common tangent construction which yields the coexistence densities $\phi_{\alpha} = 0.235$ and $\phi_{\beta} = 0.885$ for a flat interface.
-If the amount of material is not enough, the minority phase forms a droplet whose coexistence densities outside $\phi_{out}$ and inside $\phi_{in}$ are determined by the parallel tangent construction (Fig.\eqref{fig:schematic_01}(b)) as a function of the box volume $V$.
-A combination of the parameters $\phi_0$, $\phi_{\alpha}$ and $\phi_{\beta}$ determines that the volume fraction of the solvent phase $f \approx 0.17$.
+Fig.~\ref{fig:schematic_01}(a) shows the common tangent construction which yields the coexistence volume fractions $\phi_{\alpha} = 0.235$ and $\phi_{\beta} = 0.885$ for a flat interface.
+If the amount of material is not enough, the minority phase forms a droplet whose coexistence volume fractions outside $\phi_{out}$ and inside $\phi_{in}$ are determined by the parallel tangent construction (Fig.~\ref{fig:schematic_01}(b)) as a function of the box volume $V$.
+A combination of the parameters $\phi_0$, $\phi_{\alpha}$ and $\phi_{\beta}$ determines that the fraction of the solvent-rich phase $f \approx 0.17$.
 The equilibrium phase is a single drop.
-To obtain the coexistence densities and the droplet radius in the thermodynamic limit, we perform parallel tangent constructions for cubic boxes of lengths $L=160, \ldots 10^{4}$ using Eq.\eqref{e:droplet-radius}.
+To obtain the coexistence volume fractions and the droplet radius in the thermodynamic limit, we perform parallel tangent constructions for cubic boxes of lengths $L=160, \ldots 10^{4}$ using Eq.~\eqref{e:droplet-radius}.